Swiss Parliament Fumes Over Credit Suisse Collapse - UrduPoint

 The merger dramatically changes the financial landscape in the wealthy Alpine country, which stakes much of its national prestige on sound banking.

-The takeover triggered widespread unease in Switzerland at how the second-largest bank -- one of 30 around the world deemed too big to fail -- quickly imploded after a series of scandals and ill-fated investment risks fatally undermined confidence in the 167-year-old national institution.
+The takeover triggered widespread unease in Switzerland at how its second-largest bank -- one of 30 around the world deemed too big to fail -- quickly imploded, after a series of scandals and ill-fated investment risks fatally undermined confidence in the 167-year-old national institution.

 "Family companies and SMEs have always known how important it is to do business in a sustainable, realistic and prudent manner," he said in the Council of States upper chamber.